On multidimensional Mandelbrot's cascades: Abstract

 \section{Abstract}

 Let $Z$ be a random variable with values in a proper closed convex cone $C\subset \R^d$, $A$ a random endomorphism of $C$ and $N$ a random integer.
+We assume that $Z$, $A$, $N$ are independent.
 Given $N$ independent copies $(A_i,Z_i)$ of $(A,Z)$ we define a new random variable $\wh Z = \sum_{i=1}^N A_i Z_i$.
-Let $T$ be the corresponding transformation on the set of probability measures on $C$.
-We study existence and properties of fixed points of $T$.
-Previous one dimensional results on existence of fixed points of T as well as on homogeneity of their tails are extended to higher dimensions.
+Let $T$ be the corresponding transformation on the set of probability measures on $C$ i.e. $T$ maps the law of $Z$ to the law of $\wh Z$.
+If the matrix $\E[N] \E [A]$ has dominant eigenvalue 1, we study existence and properties of fixed points of $T$ having finite nonzero expectation.
+Existing one dimensional results concerning T are extended to higher dimensions.
+In particular we give conditions under which such fixed points of $T$ have multidimensional regular variation in the sense of extreme value theory and we determine the index of regular variation.

 \keywords{Mandelbrot's cascade, products of random matrices, renewal theorem, fixed points, asymptotic behavior}